ShadowKnightMK4/InsightDebugApi/Readme.md

  call/ swap out the returned handle.
 When the debugged app resumes execution it can then just use the handle provided by the debugger and set the last error to the current value.
  Telemetry DLLS require the target and the DLL to match bit-ness (x86/x64).
 The target much also be able to be spawned.
-Additionally, a call to ntdll’s NtSetThreadInfo or NtCreateThread must not have succeeded with the SeHideFromDebugger flag.
+Additionally, a call to ntdllâ€™s NtSetThreadInfo or NtCreateThread must not have succeeded with the SeHideFromDebugger flag.
 Once it does, your debugger will no longer get messages from the telemetry app and debugging events in general in the thread that the call was made from.